VershaR1791/Kickstarter-Analysis/README.md

 Louise should keep her goal within $5000 to ensure a successful campaign.

 ### Limitations of this dataset
+To create a successful fundraising campaign one must also be able to target the right donors.
+This dataset does not provide any details on the different type of donors and why they are donating.

 ### Some other possible tables and/or graphs
 Some additional analysis based on countries can help Louise review trends and make changes in her fundraising strategies, if required.
 Below are 2 graphs for US and Great Britain whose results are slighlty different especially for Great Britain.
 This can be easily extracted by adding a simple filter of *'Country'* to the pivot table in *'Analysis of Outcomes Based on Launch Date'*